 4 New Games for Teens at Game GoblinsSeptember 25, 2017

-Looking to break your teen away from the screen with some fun tabletop games?
+Looking to break your child away from the screen with some fun tabletop games for teens?
 It’s a tough crowd, but we have a few new games that are perfect for players ages 12 to 14 and up.

 Get them interested in family game night again.
 No bribery needed.

 Stop buy Game Goblins and check out our selection of tabletop games for teens.
 We have plenty of new releases and undiscovered—yet timeless—classics.

 Think you can run a network?
 Television shows age and get less viewers, actors are demanding, and ad placement matters.
 If you’re looking for tabletop games for teens, this one has so much strategy and real-world examples, you might consider putting it on your resume.

 The Networks can be played solo or with up to five players.
 It’s a great game for teens ages 13 and up.
 It was developed in 2016 by Gil Hova, funded by kickstarter.

 Players get a chance to strategize a network for five seasons.
 Whoever has the most viewers at the end of five seasons wins.
 The creative theme of this game gives players a seemingly real-world challenge with creative elements and twists.
 It incorporates humor with parodies of real life television shows, actors, and unique advertisements.
 Let us know how it goes on our Facebook page.

 Ever wanted to solve a film-noir style murder in 1938 New York?